jim-easterbrook/python-gphoto2/README.rst

 "C" interface
 ^^^^^^^^^^^^^

+These functions are as similar as possible to their libgphoto2_ equivalents.
+Most of them return an error code which you must check.

 Using SWIG_ to generate the Python interfaces automatically means that every function in libgphoto2_ *should* be available to Python.
 The ``pydoc`` command can be used to show the documentation of a function::